Cocker Spaniel Shedding

 I find white hair everywhere!

-I thought, either he is not pure Cocker, or he has a skin condition because I have never seen a Cocker Spaniel shedding hair as he does!
+He is worse than my daughter's two shorthaired dogs!
+I thought he was not pure Cocker or had a skin condition because I have never seen a Cocker Spaniel shedding hair as he does!

 I took him to the vet and mentioned this, and when I said Cockers are a non-shedding dog breed, she looked at me like I had two heads!